maramusaev/webhook-actions-docs/README.md

 # Webhooks Actions GitHub App
-Turn your Organization's Webhook events into repository dispatches.
+Turns your Organization's Webhook events into repository dispatches.

 ## How it works